MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/coledocument-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir belge işaretçisi kabul eden veya `COleClientItem` `COleServerItem` Oluşturucusu tarafından çağrıldığında, bu işlevi açıkça çağırmanız gerekmez.
+Bu işlevi bir belge işaretçisini kabul eden `COleClientItem` veya `COleServerItem` Oluşturucusu tarafından çağrıldığında açıkça çağırmanız gerekmez.

 ##  <a name="applyprintdevice"></a>Cotadocument:: ApplyPrintDevice